TahaRehmanHaroon/Library-Management-System/README.md

 ---

 ## About the Project
-This project is a CLI-based Library Management System built in C++.
+This project is a CLI based Library Management System built in C++.
 It simulates a real-world library environment by managing distinct administrative and member access privileges, backed by flat-file data persistence.

 ### Key Technical Implementations:
 * **File Handling (`fstream`):** Implements localized data persistence for user credentials, book transaction records, donation details, and pending returns.